Why Petty Cash Is Important to Small Businesses

 How a Petty Cash System Works

-To set up a petty cash system with specific, the initial amount of money comes from the business checking account.
+To set up a petty cash system, the initial amount of money comes from the business checking account.

 Every purchase using petty cash must be documented in the same way as other business income and expenses.
 Using a petty cash log or petty cash slips will help capture these expenses so they can be used to offset income for business tax purposes.